orionprotocol/sdk/README.md

     slippagePercent: 1,
     signer: wallet, // or signer when UI
     options: {
+      // All options are optional 🙂
+      poolOnly: true, // You can specify whether you want to perform the exchange only through the pool
       logger: console.log,
       // Set it to true if you want the issues associated with
       // the lack of allowance to be automatically corrected